wp-plugins/events-manager/readme.txt

 Fixed some bugs affecting EM 1.0 users
 Added 2 settings: EM page as calendar and change EM page Added Swedish and German localisations

+2.0b4
+Fixed a bug in the RSS generator
+Added alternate start and end time selector for those installs not supporting the default system Removed "Mappa totale" from the gloabl map code
+Fixed a problem in the back button in the events table Removed some debug "echo" from the RSVP form
+Hopefully fixed a database scheme bug that some users signalled